clrhoades1/HomeBridge_collector/README.md

 # Homebridge Sensor Data Collector

 ## Overview
 The Homebridge Sensor Data Collector is a Python-based tool for periodically collecting sensor data from Homebridge-enabled devices.
-The script interfaces with the Homebridge API to retrieve data, such as temperature readings, and stores it in a SQLite database for further analysis and usage.
-This tool is ideal for home automation enthusiasts and professionals looking to monitor and analyze data from their Homebridge devices.
+The script interfaces with the Homebridge API to retrieve data, such as temperature readings, and stores it in Perquet files for further analysis and usage.

 ## Features
 Fetches sensor data from Homebridge API.
-Stores data in a local SQLite database.
+Stores data in local Perquet files
 Easy to set up and run using Docker.

 ## Prerequisites